sejalkailashyadav/whatsapp/readme.md

----

-# WhatsApp Bulk Messaging Panell
+# WhatsApp Bulk Messaging Panel

 Welcome to the **Digi3 AI WhatsApp Messaging Panel**, an innovative solution for businesses to efficiently manage and send bulk WhatsApp messages. 🚀